-- electricity and natural gas sales by door-to-door or telephone sales people, including questions about the accuracy of representations made by a salesperson.
+- Electricity and natural gas sales by door-to-door or telephone salespeople, including questions about the accuracy of representations made by a salesperson.

-Electricity and natural gas distributors own and maintain the distribution networks, including electricity powerlines and power poles, and natural gas pipelines that carry electricity and natural gas to houses and businesses.
+Electricity and natural gas distributors own and maintain the distribution networks, including electricity powerlines and power poles, and natural gas pipelines that carry energy to houses and businesses.
 They are also responsible for natural gas meters.
 You should contact your distributor about:

 Energy ombudsman schemes receive, investigate and facilitate the resolution of consumer complaints about electricity and gas companies.
 Their services are free to consumers.